baklysystems/GravityHR/readme.md

 It is preferred to have git setup installed on your local system.

-Once downloaded/cloned go to the project directory on terminal/command line and run composer install or composer.phar install
+Once downloaded/cloned go to the project directory on terminal/command line and install composer:

+    composer install

 Once composer is installed, run migration: